dariabroscoteanu/RoCliCo/README.md

 A sample in any of the JSON files contains these three elements:
 - title - the title of the article
-- Content - the body of the article
+- content - the body of the article
 - category - clickbait/nonclickbait

 ## 2. Citation

 ## 3. License

+RoCliCo: A Romanian Clickbait Corpus of News Articles © 2023 by Daria-Mihaela Broscoteanu, Radu Tudor Ionescu is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/).